·StorageOwnerAdvisor Team

 • Claim and fully complete your Google Business Profile

-• Consistent NAP (name, address, phone) across all online directories
+• Consistent NAP (name, address, phone) across every directory

 • Location-specific page content that includes your city, nearby landmarks, and service area

-• Schema markup for local businesses to help Google understand your hours and location
+• Schema markup for local businesses so Google understands your hours and location

 Trust and conversion signals